artob/bitcache/README.md

 $ bitcache list --help
 List the IDs of the blobs in the repository, in ascending order.

-With `--verbose` (repeatable), appends further tab-separated columns to each line: the blob's byte size, media type, creation timestamp, and last-access timestamp.
+With `--verbose` (repeatable), appends further tab-separated columns to each line: the blob's byte size, media type, creation timestamp, last-update timestamp, last-access timestamp, and expiration timestamp.

 Usage: bitcache list [OPTIONS]